Table of content

 8.2 Blank installation:

 For advanced users or those who want to start completely from scratch, the empty installation is ideal.
-It installs TYPO3 without preconfigured content or layouts - perfect for individual projects.
+It installs TYPO3 without preset content or layouts - perfect for your own projects.

 9.1 Installation completed: